f-me/dmcc/README.md

 standard, so in theory the package can be used with other compliant telephony solutions.

+## Features

+- First-party interface for most of call control functions (making and answering calls, hold, conference call, transfer, barge in, state control).

+- State change events (implemented in the library using polling to compensate for the lack of a native implementation in DMCC 6.x).

+- Webhook support (the library can send HTTP requests in response to agent state change events).

 ## Site-specific notes

 One basic TSAPI license is consumed for every agent controlled by